Vivado

-Vivado Design Suite is a software suite produced by Xilinx for synthesis and analysis of hardware description language (HDL) designs, superseding Xilinx ISE with additional features for system on a chip development and high-level synthesis.
+Vivado Design Suite is a software suite for synthesis and analysis of hardware description language (HDL) designs, superseding Xilinx ISE with additional features for system on a chip development and high-level synthesis (HLS).
 Vivado represents a ground-up rewrite and re-thinking of the entire design flow (compared to ISE).

 Like the later versions of ISE, Vivado includes the in-built logic simulator.
 Vivado also introduces high-level synthesis, with a toolchain that converts C code into programmable logic.

-Replacing the 15 year old ISE with Vivado Design Suite took 1000 man-years and cost US$200 million.
+Replacing the 15 year old ISE with Vivado Design Suite took 1,000 man-years and cost US$200 million.

 Features

 Vivado was introduced in April 2012, and is an integrated design environment (IDE) with system-to-IC level tools built on a shared scalable data model and a common debug environment.
 Vivado includes electronic system level (ESL) design tools for synthesizing and verifying C-based algorithmic IP; standards based packaging of both algorithmic and RTL IP for reuse; standards based IP stitching and systems integration of all types of system building blocks; and the verification of blocks and systems.
 A free version WebPACK Edition of Vivado provides designers with a limited version of the design environment.